cpouchon/ORTHOSKIM/README.md

 #### 2.5 - References files (database)

-OrthoSkim uses a list of references on diverse taxa to capture targeted genes into assemblies for all the different targets (see *3.
+ORTHOSKIM uses a multi-taxa references bank to capture targeted genes into assemblies for all the different targets (see *3.
 Pipeline description* below part).

-This bank of references is created in OrthoSkim pipeline for the *nucrdna*, *chloroplast* and *mitochondrion* targets directly from genomic annotations of each region collected from users in a single file in genbank or embl format (location set in config file at lines 13-15).
+This bank of references is created in ORTHOSKIM pipeline for the *nucrdna*, *chloroplast* and *mitochondrion* targets directly from genomic annotations collected by users in a single file for each comportament (genbank or embl format required, file-path set in config file at lines 13-15).
 These annotations can be collected directly from the [NCBI](https://www.ncbi.nlm.nih.gov/genbank/) for example.
 To achieve this, seeds are required for each type of gene (CDS, rRNA + tRNA for chloroplast) to identify each gene with a standard name (header) as following *">genename_taxid_Genus_species_other-arguments"* (e.g. *cox1_3702_Arabidopsis_thaliana* for cox1 gene).
 Location of seeds is given in lines 34-35, 39-41 and 47 of the config file.

-OrthoSkim creates a bank in a multi-fasta file for the coding regions (CDS) with amino acid sequences and for the non-coding regions (rRNA + tRNA only for *chloroplast* target) with nucleotidic sequences.
+ORTHOSKIM creates a reference multi-fasta file for the coding regions (CDS) with amino acid sequences, and nucleotidic sequences for the non-coding regions (*i.e.* rRNA + tRNA only for *chloroplast* target).
 Location of these output files are set in the *config_orthoskim.txt* file at lines 36-37, 42-44 and 46.

-> **NOTE:** As a selection on assemblies is done (see *3.3.1.b.* section), users have to collect all three mitochondrion, chloroplast and nucrdna genomes before to run OrthoSkim if plant models are analyzed (l.6), or both mitochondrion and nucrdna genomes for other models.
+> **NOTE:** As a selection on assemblies is done (see *3.3.1.b.* section), users have to collect all three mitochondrion, chloroplast and nucrdna genomes before to run ORTHOSKIM if plant models are analyzed (l.6), or both mitochondrion and nucrdna genomes for other models.
 All seeds are also required for corresponding regions.
-Moreover, as a taxonomic selection is done according to the query taxon, we recommend to collect the annotation complete as possible with a wide array of taxa.
+Moreover, as a taxonomic selection is done according to the query taxon, we recommend to include as many divergent taxa as possible in the annotations.

 Here, an example of output CDS bank from mitonchondrial annotations (using the mode `-m database` and the target `-t mitochondrion`).
 ```